Herbed Egg Salad

 • Drain the warm water and cover the eggs with cold water and ice.
 Let stand for 2-3 minutes.
 Drain the water and ice.

 • Cover the pan and shake the eggs in the empty pan to crack the shells.
-Peel the eggs and set aside.
+Peel and chop the eggs and set aside.

 • Combine the mayonnaise, mustard, salt, pepper, cilantro, parsley, red onion, capers and celery in a medium bowl.
 Add the chopped eggs and gently mix until combined.